-The School of Education protects the privacy of our research subjects when conducting research.
+The School of Education protects the rights and privacy of our research participants when conducting research.
 All faculty and student research must (by UD and federal policy) receive Human Subjects approval and clearance.
 The UD Human Subjects in Research web site provides information on the protocol review and approval procedures.

 All proposals for research involving human subjects (children and adults) should be submitted via the IRBNet web site.
 All needed forms are available in the documents Library on IRBNet (under University of Delaware IRB – Documents for Researchers).
 Information on how to register for IRBNet and using the IRBNet system can be found here.